-Accountability: Rules, regulations, and mechanisms in place call upon government actors to justify their actions, act upon criticisms or requirements made of them, and accept responsibility for failure to perform with respect to laws or commitments.
+Public Accountability: Rules, regulations, and mechanisms in place call upon government actors to justify their actions, act upon criticisms or requirements made of them, and accept responsibility for failure to perform with respect to laws or commitments.

-Technology and Innovation: Governments embrace the importance of providing citizens with open access to technology, the role of new technologies in driving innovation, and increasing the capacity of citizens to use technology.
+Technology and Innovation for Transparency and Accountability: Governments embrace the importance of providing citizens with open access to technology, the role of new technologies in driving innovation, and increasing the capacity of citizens to use technology.

-Countries may focus their commitments at the national, local and/or sub-national level-wherever they believe their open government efforts will have the greatest impact.
+Governments may focus their commitments at the national, local and/or sub-national level and any branch of government-wherever they believe their open government efforts will have the greatest impact.